 Recent comments around the industry about the demise of faxing in healthcare may be premature.
+Originally posted on 05/12/2019 updated on 03/03/2021.

 Fax is still a frequently used method for sending patient information in healthcare.
 Although other forms of communication and data transmission are growing, fax remains a widely adopted and steadily used method for sending critical information between hospitals and providers.
+In a report from the ONC, about 70% of hospitals surveyed said they continued to use mail or fax for sending and receiving summary of care records.

 Common use cases include transmitting lab results from hospital labs to ordering providers, sharing radiology and pathology reports, and transmitting hospital discharge summaries to providers and post-acute care facilities.
+Some providers also still use fax to send referrals to other providers, largely because they provide targeted information rather than information overload.

 One reason there are still relevant use cases for faxing in healthcare is that the mode of communication depends heavily on the capabilities of the recipient, and fax machines represent an almost universal fixture in many physician practices and post-acute care facilities, who may not have other options that fit their workflows, or even EMR systems to receive the information electronically.